 What did you want to be when you were a child?

 When I was little, I wanted to be an astronaut.
-I was deeply fascinated by outer space, planets, extraterrestrials, UFOs (and I still am).
+Since an early age, I am deeply fascinated by outer space, planets, extraterrestrials, and UFOs.
 However, when I grew older, I dreamed about being an interior designer and later – an architect.

 What was the worst job you have ever had?